-Once an artist or band has agreed to take part, we set up a campaign page for them with 8 different songs for fans to pick from.
-The voting period lasts for 1 or 2 weeks, during which time a fan can vote for the song they want to hear by donating money.
+Once an artist or band has agreed to take part, we set up a campaign page for them with a handful of different songs for fans to pick from.
+The voting period lasts for a few days, during which time a fan can vote for the song they want to hear by donating money.
 1 vote costs £1, so the more a person gives, the more votes are cast and so the more likely their chosen song is to win.
 At the end of the voting period, the song with the most votes is announced, and the artist is given a few days to reinterpet the song and record a version of it.
 The performance is live streamed and then uploaded for later viewing.
-We aim to provide donors with an update as to how the charity benefited from the amount raised within 3 months of the campaign completing.
+We aim to provide donors with an update as to how the charity benefited from the amount raised within 3 months of the campaign finishing.

 3. What fees are charged on donations?

-Covers for Others is a voluntary project run by a group of people in their spare time.
+Covers for Others is a voluntary project run by a small group of people in their spare time.
 We do not take a cut of donations, with all of the money received being passed onto the charity involved.
-PayPal, the provider used to process online payments, take a cut of 5% + 5p as offered by their micropayments service, which we used for donations under £10.
+PayPal, the provider used to process online payments, charge a payment processing fee of 5% + 5p through their micropayments service, which we used for donations under £10.
 For donations over £10, their standard fees apply, which vary depending on geography but are for example set at 2.9% + 30p for UK transactions.

-For example, with a donation of £8 from someone paying in GBP, the charity receives £7.55, with PayPal charging 45p.
+So for example, with a donation of £8 from someone paying in GBP, the charity receives £7.55, with PayPal charging 45p.